hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_standard.html.markdown

 ~> **Note:** when using an App Service Plan in the `Free` or `Shared` Tiers `use_32_bit_worker_process` must be set to `true`.

+* `vnet_route_all_enabled` - (Optional) Should all outbound traffic to have Virtual Network Security Groups and User Defined Routes applied.

 * `websockets_enabled` - (Optional) Should WebSockets be enabled?

 ---